 CaptainFI is reader supported, which means we may be paid when you visit links to partner or featured sites

-HostPlus is an Australian industry Superannuation fund that was originally built in 1987 for workers of the hospitality, sport and tourism industries.
+The hostplus superannuation fund is an Australian industry Superannuation fund that was originally built in 1987 for workers of the hospitality tourism and sports industries.
 They have had a pretty spectacular rise, and now let anyone join the fund.
 Because of this, they now have over one million members and manage over (AUD) $50 Billion worth of member funds.
-HostPlus is one of the largest superannuation funds in Australia, and has historically also been one of the best performing super funds.
+HostPlus has the status of one of the largest superannuation funds in Australia and has historically also been one of the best performing super funds.

-HostPlus also has reached massive public notoriety thanks to the Barefoot Investor, who previously worked for the company and their ‘Ka-ching Ka-ching educational programs.
-The Barefoot investor talks about the benefits of index based superannuation products, and publicly praises HostPlus as well as explaining that he uses HostPlus for his personal Super.
-This has been dubbed the ‘Barefoot effect’ and he even got grilled about it during the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry
+The HostPlus industry super fund has reached massive public notoriety thanks to the Barefoot Investor, who previously worked for the company and their ‘Ka-ching Ka-ching educational programs.
+The Barefoot investor talks about the benefits of index-based superannuation products, and publicly praises HostPlus as well as explains that he uses HostPlus for his personal Super.
+This has been dubbed the ‘Barefoot effect,’ and he even got grilled about it during the Australian government Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry

 The HostPlus Indexed Balanced Fund is a ‘one size fits all’ pre-mix of asset classes that uses Index funds (ETFs) to build up the fund.
 This fund includes Australian shares, International shares, International emerging markets, Bonds and Cash, and currently has an asset allocation of 32% to Australian Shares, 43% to International Shares, 17% to Fixed Income and 8% to Cash.

-The Hostplus Indexed Balanced Option provides members with an investment in a highly diversified portfolio that aims to achieve investment returns that closely track the index performance of each asset class of which it has exposure.
+The Hostplus Indexed Balanced Option provides members with an investment in a highly diversified portfolio that aims to achieve an investment return that closely tracks the index performance of each asset class of which it has exposure.

 The Hostplus Indexed Balanced Option is ‘Passively Managed’, which means it contains no active management across any asset class.
-This provides members with a cost-effective means of accessing market performance across a range of asset classes.HostPlus super
+This provides members with a cost-effective means of accessing market performance across a range of asset classes.HostPlus superannuation fund

 The Indexed Balanced option is broken down into the current underlying funds